camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 Via the already port-forwarded Zeebe Gateway, you can also check the status of the change by using the Cluster API.

+**Ensure it says "COMPLETED" before proceeding with the next step.**

 ```bash
 curl -XGET 'http://localhost:9600/actuator/cluster' | jq .lastChange
 ```